-We decided to compile a list of things to do that will make you love Fort Collins and we decided to cut it off at 31 because the list would have easily been in the hundreds if we didn't pump the brakes.
-This list is just a snippet of the offerings in Fort Collins and we welcome you the readers to please feel free to comment and add anything we have missed.
-We hope you enjoy the list and we challenge you to try each and every of the 31 things we came up with.
+We decided to compile a list of things to do that will make you love Fort Collins and cut it off at 31 because the list would have easily been in the hundreds if we didn’t pump the brakes.
+This list is just a snippet of the offerings in Fort Collins, and we welcome you to please feel free to comment and add anything we have missed.
+We hope you enjoy the list, and we challenge you to check each of the 31 things we came up with off your list.

 Horsetooth Reservoir is one of Colorado’s most beautiful outdoor paradises and it is located just minutes from Old Town Fort Collins.
-The reservoir is a beloved recreation spot for activities such as fishing, swimming, boating, stand-up paddle boarding, sailing, water skiing, hiking and camping.
-There are miles upon miles of trails surrounding the reservoir as well for mountain biking, horseback riding and hiking.
+The reservoir is a beloved recreation spot for activities such as fishing, swimming, boating, stand-up paddleboarding, sailing, water skiing, hiking, and camping.
+There are miles upon miles of trails surrounding the reservoir as well for mountain biking, horseback riding, and hiking.
 The east side of the reservoir also serves as one of the best spots in Colorado for bouldering.
-Horsetooth is one of the prime viewing spots for locals and visitors alike due to its easy access, excellent overlooks and the glass-like water that reflects the beautiful colors of the sky.
-There are several paid parking lots around the reservoir for you to park your car and experience the breathtaking views of the sunrise/sunset.
-Horsetooth Reservoir is open year-round and includes RV spots, campsites and cabins, managed by Larimer County Natural Areas.
-If you don't want to camp, you are more than welcome to relax in one of the condos or bed & breakfasts in the area.

-2. Take in the scenery at Cache la Poudre River Canyon
+2. Marvel at the scenery of the Cache la Poudre River Canyon

-3. Visit more than just one craft brewery
+3. Sip and Savor at more than just one craft brewery

 This is what Fort Collins is known for.
-This is why Fort Collins is referred to as the Craft Beer Capitol of Colorado.
-Did you know Fort Collins is home to over 21 craft breweries with more on the way in the coming months?
-Did you know Fort Collins produces 70 percent of the craft beer made in the state of Colorado?
-Fort Collins and the craft beer industry go together like peanut butter and jelly…the town and the beer make quite the pair.
-This is why we think it is imperative that you visit more than just one brewery while in town.
-Headlined by the big three New Belgium Brewing, Odell Brewing Co. and Fort Collins Brewery, the Fort Collins craft beer scene truly is something to marvel at.
+This is why Fort Collins is referred to as the Craft Beer Capital of Colorado.
+Did you know Fort Collins is home to more than 21 craft breweries?
+Headlined by New Belgium Brewing and Odell Brewing Co, the Fort Collins craft beer scene truly is something at which to marvel.

-5. See the botanic gardens at the Gardens on Spring Creek
+5. See the botanic gardens and butterflies at the Gardens on Spring Creek

 7. Smell the flowers at CSU's Annual Flower Trial Garden

 The Colorado State University Annual Flower Trial Garden truly is a utopia and is one of the most beautiful areas in Fort Collins.
-The garden is open daily and is free to the public.
+The garden is open daily from May through September (sometimes October if the weather holds out) and is free to the public.

 Franklin Avery is the man to thank for the wide streets in Fort Collins due to him surveying the town in 1873.
 Avery later founded First National Bank and was a leading force in creating water projects that were responsible for the agricultural scene in northern Colorado.
 In 1879, Avery built his family home on the corner of Mountain Avenue and Meldrum Street where it remains to this day.
-The Poudre Landmarks Foundation, Inc. purchased and restored the house, making it an historic landmark for visitors to tour.
+Tours and special events are held at this historic landmark.
+You especially don't want to miss their 4th of July Celebration!

 9. Visit the Museums and Art Galleries

 Fort Collins is the cultural hub of northern Colorado.
 The city is full of so many great museums and art galleries that it’s hard to choose just one to visit.
-Here is a list of all the great places to take in some culture.
+Here is a list of all the great places to take in some cultural experiences.